Integralist/integralist.co.uk/content/posts/fastly-compute-caching.md

 resp.Header.Set("Cache-Control", "public, max-age=60")
 ```

+> ⚠️  **WARNING:** There's a caveat to the readthrough cache that you'll want to
+> be careful with.
+If your backend sends `Cache-Control: private`, then
+> understandably the readthrough cache will not cache the response because your
+> backend has defined that behaviour.
+In this case, setting `r.CacheOptions.TTL`
+> will have NO EFFECT.
+It's only usable for responses that Fastly considers
+> _cacheable_ and `private` is not cacheable.
+You would need your backend to
+> change the `Cache-Control` value to be something cacheable if you wanted
+> `r.CacheOptions.TTL` to have any kind of effect.

 ## Deploying your Compute service

 To wrap up this post, let's get our Compute service/application deployed: